nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

 In the maps below, you can select a pollutant to see how air pollution is distributed throughout the city and how it has changed over time.
 The City's air quality has changed significantly since NYCCAS began monitoring, as can be seen in the maps below.
 The levels of BC, NO<sub>2</sub>, NO, SO<sub>2</sub> and PM<sub>2.5</sub> have been significantly reduced citywide.
 The areas where we see the highest levels of these pollutants has also shifted.

-Over time, the data we use to model the relationships between land use and pollution has gotten better.
+Over time, the data we use to model the relationships between land use and pollution has gotten better and the pattern of air pollution changes may shift.
 For example, in previous years industrial land use was used as a primary indicator of BC, NO, NO<sub>2</sub> and PM<sub>2.5&nbsp;</sub>pollution, but we have noticed in recent years this pollution has become more closely related to the presence of distribution centers within these industrial areas.
 Therefore, more destinct pollution hotspots are shown in recent years near distribution centers in the Newtown Creek area in Queens and Brooklyn, JFK airport and Hunts Point in the Bronx.

 Winter and summer average maps for BC, NO<sub>2</sub>, NO and PM<sub>2.5</sub> are available in [Appendix 2 (PDF)](https://nyccas.cityofnewyork.us/nyccas2022/sites/default/files/NYCCAS-appendix/Appendix2.pdf).